Sub-diffusive wave transport and weak localization transition in three-dimensional stealthy hyperuniform disordered systems: Characterization of disordered hyperuniform structures.

 \section{Characterization of disordered hyperuniform structures.}

 Hyperuniform systems are structures with suppressed infinite-wavelength density fluctuations \cite{Torquato}.
 This large-scale property implies vanishing of the structure factor $S(\textbf{k})$ when $|\textbf{k}|\rightarrow0$ in the thermodynamic limit \cite{Torquato}.
 Because $S(\textbf{k})$ is proportional to the scattering intensity \cite{Bohren}, hyperuniformity results in the complete suppression of wave scattering as $|\textbf{k}|\rightarrow0$ \cite{TorquatoReview}.
 All crystals and quasicrystals are hyperuniform \cite{TorquatoReview} as well as certain exotic amorphous structures \cite{Torquato,Batten,Uche,Zhangglass,Torquatorandom,SgrignuoliPeenwheel}.
 Hyperuniform disorder enables one to engineer materials \cite{WiersmaReview,Yu} with singular features, such as the control of the spectral (i.e., photonic bandgap) \cite{Man,Florescu} and momentum (i.e., directivity) \cite{Gorsky} responses of light.
 Moreover, stealthy hyperuniform structures are characterized by the fact that their structure factor vanishes over an entire domain $\Omega$ with size $K$, i.e., $S(\textbf{k})=0$ for all $|\textbf{k}|<K$ \cite{TorquatoReview,Batten,Uche}.
-Stealthy hyperuniform systems provide unprecedented opportunities to engineer amorphous materials with tunable structural properties governed by their degree of stealthiness \cite{Torquato,Yu,TorquatoReview}.
+Stealthy hyperuniformity is a stronger condition than what achieved in standard hyperuniform media because single scattering events are prohibited for a large range of wavelengths.
+Therefore, stealthy hyperuniform systems provide unprecedented opportunities to engineer amorphous materials with tunable structural properties governed by their degree of stealthiness \cite{Torquato,Yu,TorquatoReview}.

 In this work, we have generated stealthy 3D disorder hyperuniform structures using the collective coordinate numerical optimization procedure to tailor the small-$k$ behavior of the structure factor \cite{Batten,Uche}.
 Specifically, this method is characterized by an initial uniform random distribution of $N$ points in a cubic simulation box of side length $L$.
-Then, the points are collectively moved, under periodic boundary conditions, to minimize a pair potential $\Phi$ within an exceedingly small numerical tolerance, as introduced in Refs.\,\cite{Batten,Uche,Torquato,TorquatoReview,Gorsky,torquato2015ensemble}.
+Then, the points are collectively moved, under periodic boundary conditions, to minimize a pair potential $\Phi$ within an exceedingly small numerical tolerance.
 In this way, the final structure factor is stealthy up to a finite cut-off wavenumber $K$.
+More details on this optimization procedure, as well as the definition of the pair potential $\Phi$, can be found in Refs.\,\cite{Batten,Uche,Torquato,TorquatoReview,Gorsky,torquato2015ensemble}